Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

    4. Click **Create**.

 4. Create a Firewall Rule to allow all traffic communication between all the instances of the network ‘ocp-network’.
+   1. Go to **'VPC Network'** > **'Firewall'**
+   2. Enter the relevant details:
+      1. Name: Allow-all
+      2. Logs: Off
+      3. Network: ocp-network
+      4. Priority: 100
+      5. Direction of Traffic: Ingress
+      6. Action on Match: Allow
+      7. Targets: All instances in the network
+      8. Source Filter: IPv4 Ranges
+      9. Source IPv4 Ranges: 0.0.0.0/0 (Note that

 5. Create a ‘Cloud Router’ from the GCP console.
    1. Go to **‘Hybrid Connectivity’** > **‘Cloud Routers’**.